Proto:Super Mario Kart/Debugging Menus

 BENETON B191 ENGINE FORD HB SERIES V 75DEB V8 3494CC FEATURING GEAR BOX BENETTON TIRE PIRELLI GASOLINE MOBIL

-- Luigi's sprite doesn't display correctly.
+- Luigi's sprite doesn't display correctly in kart_* and onwards.
 This is due to the animation being created back when Luigi used his own full body graphics.
 At this point in development, he shares Mario's body graphics.

 - Pressing Y increases the sprite's size.